 In 1989, the Milsteins purchased Douglas Elliman-Gibbons & Ives, a white glove real estate management and brokerage firm whose star had long been waning.
 The Milsteins restored its position as the pre-eminent residential real estate and management firm in New York City.
 During Howard’s ten-year tenure as Chairman, Douglas Elliman became a vertically integrated, full-service operation, cross-selling housing-related services from insurance to interior design.
 In 1999, Douglas Elliman was successfully sold to the largest real estate firm in the U.S.

 Howard P. Milstein currently serves as Chief Executive Officer, President, and Chairman of New York Private Bank & Trust and its operating bank, Emigrant Bank (the largest privately held bank in the country).
-Howard is also at the head of the other Milstein family real estate companies, including Milford Management, the Milford Agency, and Milstein Properties.
-Howard is founding Chairman of the private investment firm, FriedbergMilstein.
+Howard is also the head of the other Milstein family real estate companies, including Milford Management, the Milford Agency, and Milstein Properties.
+Howard is the founding Chairman of the private investment firm, FriedbergMilstein.

-In addition to his work in the real estate sector and his other entrepreneurial endeavors, Howard provides counsel, hands-on leadership, and support to many communal, educational and civic organizations.
+In addition to his work in the real estate sector and his other entrepreneurial endeavors, Howard provides counsel, hands-on leadership, and support to many communal, educational, and civic organizations.
 He is particularly active in the fields of medical research and healthcare delivery and also dedicates time and significant support to law enforcement/counter-terrorism programs, higher education, disaster relief, the arts, and communal giving.

 Howard has served as a member of the Board of the Economic Club of New York and is a member of the Executive Committee of the Real Estate Board of New York.
 He is a member of the Real Estate Forum of the Columbia University Business School and the Real Estate Roundtable.
 Most recently, Howard was nominated by Governor Andrew M. Cuomo to serve as Chairman of the New York State Thruway Authority.
 The nomination was unanimously confirmed by the New York State Senate in June 2011.